dannguyen/scrapespeare/README.md

 ## Contents

 - In `/data-hold`:
-  + `shakespeare.mit.edu` - this is a straight up mirror of [Hylton's Shakespeare collection](http://shakespeare.mit.edu/) using `wget -m -w 1 http://shakespeare.mit.edu/`
+  + `shakespeare.mit.edu` - this is a straight up mirror of [Hylton's Shakespeare collection](http://shakespeare.mit.edu/) using `wget --mirror --wait=1 http://shakespeare.mit.edu/`